 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _

 Our HAZOP course is the only course on the market that covers everything related to Hazard and Operability Study including topics such as CHAZOP.
-You can download a fully functional free demo now from here to check it out!
+You can view the demo on our Free Trial Courses page to check it out!

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _